How to Book Your Honeysuckle Hills Wedding

 July and August are our most popular months for late-evening elopements at Honeysuckle Hills.
 By mid-July, our gardens are in their second “super bloom” of the season, bursting with white and pink crepe myrtles, hibiscus, zinnias, cleome, and rose of Sharon.

 Money saving tips: Book a shorter venue time since you’ll spend less time on photos outdoors.
-Consider having hair & makeup done at your cabin and changing into your wedding clothing when you arrive.
+Consider having hair and makeup done at your cabin and changing into your wedding clothing when you arrive.
 Our barn’s historic architecture makes it more challenging to cool upstairs during these months.
-If you book a reception in July and August your guests will spend most of the time in the downstairs reception area with air conditioning until after 6pm.
-(The air works better downstairs than upstairs.)
+If you book a reception in July and August, your guests will spend most of the time in the downstairs reception area with air conditioning until after 6:00pm (the air works better downstairs than upstairs).

-What’s in Bloom: Zinnia, Cleome, rose of sharon, hibiscus & crepe myrtles
+What’s In Bloom: Zinnia, Cleome, rose of sharon, hibiscus and crepe myrtles.

 September